How to install Magento with Apache on Ubuntu 24.04

 Install PHP on Ubuntu Linux

-Magento is built using PHP, so we need to install it on your Ubuntu system along with some essential extensions.
+Magento is built using PHP, so you need to install it on your Ubuntu system.
+Along with PHP itself, we’ll install some essential extensions that Magento requires to function correctly.
+You can install PHP with a single command.

 Run the commands below to install PHP.